-Very few colleges are “needs-blind” because they can’t afford to be; schools need full-pay students.
+Very few colleges are “need-blind” because they can’t afford to be; schools need full-pay students.

 Still, colleges pride themselves on the amount of aid they distribute, and many have institutional goals to increase opportunities for low-income students.

 PRO TIP: If you can pay the full sticker price, consider applying Early Decision if there is a standout school.
 It’s a binding decision, not to be taken lightly, but it could be the best chance for admission.

 Can’t pay full price?
 Starting October 1st, complete the FAFSA (it’s not too bad, and you can always find help.)

 Two of the best ways to determine the possibility for aid are (1) The FAFSA4caster and (2) each college’s Net Price Calculator.
 You can do either at any time; knowing those cost estimates can save everyone’s sanity.

 MYTH #4: Merit aid acknowledges and rewards students who worked hard in high school